-TARGET AUDIENCE: Compilers of national accounts statistics employed by agencies responsible for official national accounts data.
+TARGET AUDIENCE: Compilers of national accounts statistics employed by national statistical agencies, central banks, or other agencies responsible for compiling the data.

-QUALIFICATIONS: Participants should have a degree in economics/ statistics or equivalent experience.
+QUALIFICATIONS: Participants should have a degree in economics or statistics or equivalent experience.

-COURSE DESCRIPTION: This course, presented by the Statistics Department, covers theoretical and practical aspects in the compilation of national accounts statistics based on the conceptual framework of the System of National Accounts 2008 (2008 SNA).
+COURSE DESCRIPTION: This course, presented by the Statistics Department, covers theoretical and practical aspects in the compilation of national accounts statistics based on the conceptual framework of the System of National Accounts, 2008 (2008 SNA).
 The course consists of lectures covering methodological and compilation issues of the 2008 SNA and workshops consisting of practical exercises in compiling the accounts.
-The main aim of the course is to train participants in the compilation of annual gross domestic product (GDP) both at current prices and in volume terms using the production and expenditure approaches.
-The course starts with an overview of the SNA presenting the sequence of accounts for transactions and other flows as well as balance sheets with a focus on the framework of the 2008 SNA.
-It will cover the main concepts involving transactions, other economic flows, stocks, institutional units, classifications, and main macroeconomic aggregates measured by the system.
+The main aim of the course is to train participants in the compilation of gross domestic product (GDP) both at current prices and in volume terms using the production and expenditure approaches.
+It will cover the main concepts relating to transactions, other economic flows, stocks, institutional units, and product classifications.